What is Nano? A Beginner’s Guide

 An Introduction to Nano

 Edit: Nano is the re-branded name of RaiBlocks.
 The re-branding took place in January of 2018, and this article was updated to accommodate this change.
-Nothing else has changed regarding the coin’s fundamentals, and it still uses the same ticker (XRB).
-As of writing, the team has yet to update the website’s DNS to accommodate this name change.
+Nothing else has changed regarding the coin’s fundamentals.
+In addition, we would like to thank Andy Johnson of Nano Things for alerting us to the article’s outdated information and for helping us to update this information.

 Nano hopes to become what Bitcoin, at times, struggles to be: an efficient, viable alternative to fiat currencies.

 In Nano’s white paper, the cryptocurrency’s development team raises concerns over the practicality of Bitcoin as a common currency.
 The concerns are as follows: